 - It helps you keep track of items that’ll boost your refund every year.

-If you work at an airline (in an in-flight role), in cosmetic or make-up arts, or in the performing arts, you should save your receipts carefully so that you have a treasure-trove of claimable expenses at the end of the year.
+If you work at in an a role where personal grooming products are considered essential work-related equipment you should save your receipts carefully so that you have a treasure-trove of claimable expenses at the end of the year.

 Remember, the ATO requires receipts for claimed expenses – and yes, they do check.
 In fact, the ATO can now examine your bank account records and other sources to check that you are claiming honestly.